Mål og innhald

 The students should after the course be able to understand the structure and content of complex business contracts and their relations to economic incentives, and to understand the dispute settlement systems in business contracts.

 Krav til forkunnskapar

 Three years of university studies.

 Three years of law and/or economic studies.
-JUS270-2-A Economic analysis of Law (recommended prerequisite).
+JUS270-2-A Economic Analysis of Law (recommended prerequisite).

-Three hours school exam.
+Three hour digital school exam.